 In addition to the internal audit performed by the internal auditor, periodic audits are performed by various divisions of the AIG corporation.
 Those audits mainly focus on the underwriting, financial, risk management and IT aspects.

-The Company is waiting to receive the Commissioner of the Capital Market's non-objection to an additional director in the Company.
+&lt;sup>5 As at the date of the report, the Company is waiting to receive the Commissioner's non-objection to the appointment of an additional independent director in the Company.

 e.
 Compensation: